 For example, an influential gamer would endorse gaming and tech products.
 Consumers on social media look up to these influencers for recommendations and advice on products.
 A positive influence will encourage the consumer to buy the product.

 Influencer marketing can work wonders for your brand by attracting more customers.
 Many marketers are replacing celebrities with YouTube, Instagram, and Snapchat influencers.
 These online stars are providing unfiltered feedback on products, and consumers love it.

-Social media, which includes the content, visuals, promotions, discounts, and influencers, can influence consumers' buying behavior.
+Social media, which includes content, visuals, promotions, discounts, and influencers, can influence consumers' buying behavior.

-A Deloitte report highlighted that consumers who are influenced by social media are 4 times more likely to spend more on purchases.
-Moreover, the influence can be so high that 29% of consumers are more likely to purchase on social media.
+A Deloitte report highlighted that consumers influenced by social media are four times more likely to spend more on purchases.
+Moreover, the influence can be so high that 29% of consumers are likelier to purchase on social media.

-dKilo pays people for being stuck in traffic by pushing digital ads to their cars and sells the digital ad space to companies and brands through an intelligent impressions' based online ads manager platform.
+dKilo pays people for being stuck in traffic by pushing digital ads to their cars and selling the digital ad space to companies and brands through an intelligent impression-based online ads manager platform.